 - Once the sugar is all dissolved, add in the milk.
 Stir well.
 Place the tea in the refrigerator to cool further.

 Preparing the grass jelly

 - Remove the grass jelly from its packaging.
-Slice it into thin discs.
+Slice it into thin discs on a cutting board.

 - Slice each disc into thin strips.

 Assembling the grass jelly milk tea

 - Fill the bottom of a tall glass with the thinly sliced grass jelly strips.

 - Once assembled, this grass jelly drink is best consumed within the same day.
 Keep the tea chilled as the milk in the tea will turn bad if left at room temperature, especially if kept for long hours.

 - Without assembling, the milk tea can be kept in the fridge for 2 days while the grass jelly can be kept for 3 to 4 days.
 Both must be kept chilled all the time.